← Back to blog

 Cleanup

-Normalize Inconsistent API Fields
+How to Normalize Inconsistent API Fields (Fix JSON Instantly)

 Normalize inconsistent API fields by fixing mixed types, empty values, and unstable response shapes before using API data downstream.